When looking to make a change to the home, the kitchen area can often be overlooked in favour of other parts of the home.

 Not only does the broken plan approach mean there is no need to be erect walls where they’re not wanted, but it also allows for a more active social hub during social events and family gatherings.

-Kitchen designers in West Lothian have claimed that the broken plan allows for a more personal approach to kitchen design, which has meant a sudden surge of customers looking for more unique ways to incorporate character and style in to the kitchen
+Kitchen designers have claimed that the broken plan allows for a more personal approach to kitchen design, which has meant a sudden surge of customers looking for more unique ways to incorporate character and style in to the kitchen

 High-Contrast Marble Is Making a Statement